brucemcpherson/bmPreFiddler/dependencies.md

 # Google Apps Script Project: bmPreFiddler
-This repo (bmPreFiddler) was automatically updated on 5/18/2023, 10:35:58?AM by GasGit
+This repo (bmPreFiddler) was automatically updated on 8/1/2023, 12:46:14 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")